jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/01-vietnam.md

 Kiau-chi, the ancient Kiau-chou, to the east and the south reaches to the sea and borders on South Vietnam.

-To the west it communicates with the Pai-i to K'in-chou to the north it comes down
+- To the west is <!--  communicates with --> the Pai-i Man.
+- To the north is K'in-chou,

-The Chinese dynasties kept troops continually stationed in Kiau-chi, although the revenues derived from it were extremely small, while military occupation was extremely expensive.
+The Chinese dynasties kept troops continually stationed in North Vietnam<!-- Kiau-chi -->, although the revenues derived from it were extremely small, while military occupation was extremely expensive.

-Because of this, our current dynasty advised to remove our troops from this pestilential climate.
+- Because of this, our current dynasty advised to remove our troops from this pestilential climate.

 <!-- In view of
 10 the military